Review of WellsTrade

 Customer Support

-None of WellsTrade’s software platforms have a chat widget, either in robo or human format.
-There is a self-help section on the website, and here we found a few helpful resources, such as a tax center and a tool to change a password.
+WellsTrade’s software platforms lack a chat widget, either for automated or human support.
+The website has a self-help section with some useful resources, like a tax center and a password change tool.

 Pricing Schedule

-Like most of its rivals, WellsTrade now charges $0 for stock and ETF trades when they are placed online or through the broker’s automated phone system.
-Using a live stock broker over the phone to place a trade costs $25.
+As with most competitors, WellsTrade offers $0 stock and ETF trades when placed online or via the broker’s automated phone system.
+Using a live broker to place a trade costs $25.

-Trades of mutual funds don’t have this $25 surcharge, so they are the same price whether traded online or over the phone with an agent.
-Funds with transaction fees are $35 on each side (buy and sell).
+Trades of mutual funds are the same price online or over the phone with an agent, without the $25 surcharge.
+Funds with transaction fees cost $35 on each side (buy and sell).

-Although WellsTrade has eliminated commissions from stock and ETF trades, it unfortunately still has a base charge for option trades.
-It is $5.95.
-The per-contract fee is 75 cents.
+Even though WellsTrade has eliminated commissions for stock and ETF trades, it still charges a $0.65 per-contract fee for options trades.

-Using a living, breathing agent over the phone to place a derivative trade tacks on a $25 charge.
-Exercises and assignments can only be done over the phone with a broker, so they carry the additional charge.
+If you use a live agent to place a derivative trade, there is a $25 charge.
+Exercises and assignments can only be done over the phone with a broker, and they come with the additional fee.

 Margin Borrowing

-Most WellsTrade accounts are eligible for margin borrowing.
-The brokerage house charges margin rates on a tiered schedule.
-Currently, the sliding scale ranges from 13.75% (for debits below $25,000) to 6.25% (for debits above $10 million).
+Most WellsTrade accounts qualify for margin borrowing.
+The brokerage uses a tiered system for margin rates, which range from 12.5% (for balances below $25,000) to 5% (for balances exceeding $10 million).

-Households with sufficient assets do get discounts on the broker’s margin rates.
+Households with sufficient assets can get discounts on margin rates.
 A household is defined as accounts with the same address or ownership.
-A household with at least $250,000 in assets currently is eligible for a discount of 50 basis points.
-Larger balances qualify for larger discounts, reaching a maximum of 2.5%.
+A household with at least $250,000 in assets gets a 50 basis points discount, and larger balances can get up to a 2.5% discount.

 Research and Education

-On the WellsTrade site, we found screeners for most of the investment vehicles the broker offers: equities, bonds, mutual funds, and ETFs.
-There are no screeners for closed-end funds or options.
+WellsTrade offers screeners for most of its investment vehicles, including stocks, bonds, mutual funds, and ETFs.
+However, there are no screeners for closed-end funds or options.

 Miscellaneous Services

-Initial Public Offerings: IPOs will not be found at WellsTrade.
-We recommend
+Initial Public Offerings: IPOs aren’t available at WellsTrade.
+We suggest Webull.

-Fractional Shares: WellsTrade continues offering only whole-share trading for stocks and ETFs.
+Fractional Shares: WellsTrade only offers whole-share trading for stocks and ETFs.

-Recurring Mutual Fund Purchases: As with dividend reinvesting, this service is available via phone enrollment.
+Recurring Mutual Fund Purchases: Like DRIP, this service can only be accessed via phone enrollment.

 Recommendations

-Small Accounts: WellsTrade’s $5,000 minimum deposit amount for Intuitive Investor is
+Small Accounts: The $5,000 minimum deposit for Intuitive Investor is steep.
+We recommend Robinhood for those with smaller accounts.

 WellsTrade Review Verdict